 The drug development process

-New drugs are typically developed and tested through the following process:
+New drugs, or pharmaceutical products, are typically developed and tested through the following process:

 - Preclinical research

 - Clinical trials

 - Regulatory review and approval

 - Post-marketing safety monitoring

 New drugs are firstly developed in a laboratory setting, where researchers test on human cells and animals to ascertain basic safety.
 Drugs are then tested on human subjects in clinical trials to determine safety and efficacy.
 The drug then undergoes FDA approval and post-market safety monitoring.

 Initial stages of drug development begin with discovery.
 In this first stage, researchers have usually identified a chemical compound that can potentially be used to treat particular diseases.

 There are many ways that scientists may discover promising new compounds.
 From systematically testing molecule compounds, to developing drugs based on new disease insights.